wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 Possible reasons for this error are:

-*   The plotting command is part of a third-party package like `implicit_plot` but this package was not loaded by Maxima’s `load()` command before trying to plot.
+*   The plotting command is part of a third-party package like `implicit_plot` but this package was not loaded by Maximaâs `load()` command before trying to plot.
-*   Maxima tried to do something the currently installed version of gnuplot isn’t able to understand.
-In this case the file maxout.gnuplot in the directory Maxima’s variable maxima\_userdir points to contains the instructions from Maxima to gnuplot.
-Most of the time this file’s contents therefore are helpful when debugging the problem.
+*   Maxima tried to do something the currently installed version of gnuplot isnât able to understand.
+In this case the file maxout.gnuplot in the directory Maximaâs variable maxima\_userdir points to contains the instructions from Maxima to gnuplot.
+Most of the time this fileâs contents therefore are helpful when debugging the problem.
 *   Gnuplot was instructed to use the pngcairo library that provides antialiasing and additional line styles, but it was not compiled to support this possibility.
-Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and don’t set `wxplot_pngcairo` to true from Maxima.
+Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and donât set `wxplot_pngcairo` to true from Maxima.
-*   Gnuplot didn’t output a valid .png file.
+*   Gnuplot didnât output a valid .png file.

-## Plotting an animation results in “error: undefined variable”
+## Plotting an animation results in âerror: undefined variableâ

 The value of the slider variable by default is only substituted into the expression that is to be plotted if it is visible there.
 Putting an `ev()` around this expression should resolve this problem.

-## I lost a cell contents and undo doesn’t remember
+## I lost a cell contents and undo doesnât remember

 There are separate undo functions for cell operations and for changes inside of cells so chances are low that this ever happens.
 If it does there are